nccshecodes/shecodes-2020/src/posts/2021-09-27/technical-interview-code-test.md

 "The technical stage is a take home test."{.quote .break-full}

 Now this I don't mind so much.
 If I want to spend longer on it that's my choice.
 I usually do take longer, but only because I want to make sure I'm giving it my best shot.
 I remember one interview process where apparently I "smashed the take home challenge".
 Nice.
-Then they tagged on an unexpected paring session as part of the final stage.
+They then tagged on an unexpected paring session as part of the final stage.
 Of course, I failed.

-The one time this did go well for me was when the test was used as content for the next stage, digging into the <em>whys</em> behind the technical choices, and what else might have achieved with more time.
+The one time this did go well for me was when the test was used as content for the next stage, digging into the <em>whys</em> behind the technical choices, and what else I might have achieved with more time.
 It gave me a chance to get a feel for what day to day might look like at that particular company.
 Did I feel comfortable with how I was challenged?
 Was I able to challenge back?
 Was the conversation constructive?

 The other interviews?
 Well, most of the time I didn't get a response which I guess means it wasn't what they were looking for.
 But feedback is rare so I can only guess.